untemps/svelte-palette/README.md

 The compact mode is a way to display a minimal version of the palette with a restricted selection of the original colors and downsized spaces.

 The `compactColorIndices` prop allows to define the list of the colors to be picked from the `colors` array by their indices.
-If set, a control is added to toggle the compact mode.
+If set a control is added to toggle the compact mode.

+You may also specified whether the palette has to use the compact mode by default by setting `isCompact=true`.

 ```html
 <script>